 The Process – a Gray Wash

 The top of the desk is given a gray wash using a diluted gray chalk type paint.
 You can find great paint options online HERE.
 You create the wash with paint by diluting the paint with water.
 The gray wash initially is a bit too light in my opinion.
 We will come back to that.

 Next, the body of the desk is hand painted in a light tiffany blue color.

-After Skye, a bold turquoise called Cyan is added over top of it.
+After the light blue, a bold turquoise is added over top of it.
 Doing this will create a bit of depth.
 I’ll get a close-up to show further down.

-To darken up the top while still revealing some of the wood grain underneath I go over the stone wash with Ebony protective glaze.
-The ebony glaze adds just the right amount of darker gray to the top.
-As an added bonus, the Ebony glaze is also a protective finish.
+To darken up the top while still revealing some of the wood grain underneath I go over the wash with a black tinted glaze.
+The dark glaze adds just the right amount of darker gray to the top.
+As an added bonus, the glaze is also a protective finish.

 The Hardware – Painted Hardware

-The original hardware is kept, cleaned and painted in the same stone gray that is used for the wash on top.
-Silver opulence is then added over stone, giving a slight metallic finish to the hardware.
+The original hardware is kept, cleaned and painted in the same gray that is used for the wash on top.
+Silver is then added over the gray, giving a slight metallic finish to the hardware.
 This is my process for How to Prep, Paint Hardware.

 Painting Layers to Create Depth

 Bits of the lighter blue are revealed underneath the darker turquoise when distressed.
 This little detail creates both a bit of depth and character.

 The Result – Turquoise Painted Desk